hisschemoller/nwjs-tutorial/README.md

 [NW.js](https://nwjs.io/) is a framework for building desktop applications with HTML, CSS, and JavaScript.
 It works by combining your app with [Node.js](https://nodejs.org) and Google's [Chromium](https://www.chromium.org) browser engine in a single distribution.

-I'm a frontend developer with little experience in creating desktop applications and installers, so it took me some time find all the details of how to set this up.
+I'm a frontend developer with little experience in creating desktop applications and installers, so it took me some time find all the details of how to set everything up.
 This tutorial is an overview of my findings.
 I hope it can help you to get started with using NW.js and creating desktop programs and installers.

 ### NW.js instead or Electron